Boston Women's Workforce Council

 Meet the CouncilMeet the Council

-- Cathy Minehan (Chair), Managing Director, Arlington Advisory Partners, LLC
+- Cathy Minehan (Co-Chair), Managing Director, Arlington Advisory Partners, LLC

-- Evelyn Murphy (Chair), Ph.D, Economist, Author, Founder and President, WAGE Project, Inc.
+- Evelyn Murphy (Co-Chair), Ph.D.
+Economist, Author, Founder, and President, WAGE Project, Inc.

-- Lisa Brothers, President & CEO, Nitsch Engineering
+- Lisa Brothers, President and CEO, Nitsch Engineering

-- Victoria Budson, Executive Director, Women and Public Policy Program, Harvard Kennedy School
+- Victoria Budson, Executive Director of the Women and Public Policy Program, Harvard Kennedy School

 - Beth Chandler, President & CEO, YW Boston